Impala

 You can use the create_table

-method either on a database or client object.
+method on the client object.

 = ibis.schema(dict(foo='string', year='int32', month='int16'))